What is it like to be a RIDE student?

 Are there any disadvantages to being in the RIDE program?

 Geographic separation from the larger dental school class during the first year and for part of the fourth year of dental school might be considered a disadvantage to some.
-However, the eight RIDE students (per cohort) have the benefit of a small-group learning environment and participate in interdisciplinary groups with dental hygiene and medical students.
+However, spending five weeks in Seattle at the beginning of first year during Early Clinical Immersion allows the RIDE students to connect to the Seattle-based students before they move to Spokane.
+In addition, the eight RIDE students (per cohort) have the benefit of a small-group learning environment and participate in interdisciplinary groups with dental hygiene and medical students.
 Another perceived disadvantage might be the need to re-locate to Seattle after the first year in Spokane.

 How will RIDE students work with underserved patients during their first and fourth years?

 After their first year, RIDE students will participate in a 4-week clinical rotation at a community health center dental clinic serving rural or underserved patients.
-They will also have opportunities to participate in shorter rotations after their second year (2-4 weeks).
-RIDE students will return to rural community health centers for 4-6 months of clinical experience during their fourth year.
+RIDE students return to rural community health centers for 4-5 months of clinical experience during their fourth year.